Optimal level of Carbon Dioxide in the lungs and arterial blood (40 mmHg or 5.3% at sea level) provides innumerable Health Benefits for the Body.

 Tissue hypoxia along with hypoglycemia can affect our attention, concentration, imagination, performance and ability to perform complex tasks.

-3. Effect on pH.
 Deficit in CO2 leads to reduction of carbonic acid and elevation of blood ph above 7.4 leading to respiratory alkalosis.
-Paradoxically, it can reduce oxygen availability (hypoxia) to the cells as hemoglobin doesn’t release its oxygen readily in alkaline ph.
+Paradoxically, it can reduce oxygen availability (hypoxia) to the cells as haemoglobin doesn’t release its oxygen readily in alkaline pH.

 Alkalosis can increase cellular excitability, increases oxygen demand, induces anaerobic metabolism and leads to antioxidant depletion.